giri4it/datakernel/docs/docs/tutorial/launchers.md

 ---

 ## Purpose
-In this guide we will learn how to build your application using launchers.
+In this guide we will learn how to build applications using launchers.

 ## Introduction
 Datakernel provides you with opportunity to create your own application using launchers.